Tracy Rogers

-Tracy Darin Rogers (born August 13, 1967) is an American former professional football linebacker who played seven seasons in the National Football League (NFL) for the Kansas City Chiefs.
-He was selected by the Houston Oilers in the seventh round of the 1989 NFL draft with the 190th overall pick.
+Tracy Darin Rogers (born August 13, 1967) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL) for the Kansas City Chiefs.
+He played college football for the Fresno State Bulldogs and was selected by the Houston Oilers in the seventh round of the 1989 NFL draft with the 190th overall pick.